SanchitaMondal/BII_MM60024_Projects/README.md

 7. Late submissions will not be accepted.
 ### Evaluation Policy
 1. The final project evaluation is based on the following criteria:
-   1. `Continuous Evaluation (CE) : 40%`
-   2. `Code Quality and Documentation : 20%`
+   1. `Code Quality and Documentation : 60%`
-   3. `Final Submission and Report : 40%`
+   2. `Final Submission and Report : 40%`
-2. `Continuous Evaluation (CE)` : 40%
-   - The CE will be based on the following criteria:
-      1. Your participation in the weekly meetings with your mentor TA.
-      2. Your weekly progress and updates on the project.
-3. `Code Quality and Documentation` : 20%
+2. `Code Quality and Documentation` : 60%
    - This will be based on the following criteria:
-      1. Code Quality : 10% (based on the code quality and readability)
+      1. Code Quality : 30% (based on the code quality and readability)
-      2. Documentation : 10% (based on the documentation of the code and the project)
+      2. Documentation : 30% (based on the documentation of the code and the project)
-4. `Final Submission and Report` : 40%
+3. `Final Submission and Report` : 40%
    - This will be based on the following criteria:
       1. Final Submission : 20% (based on the final submission of the project)
       2. Final Report : 20% (based on the final report of the project)
-5. CE will be evaluated if you have attended `at least 75%` of the weekly meetings with your mentor TA.

 ### Instructions to get started with the project